container based virtualization

 The Role of Server Virtualization

 Server virtualization has exponentially increased the number of addresses in our switches’ MAC addresses.
-There was only one MAC address per switch port before server virtualization.
-With server virtualization, we can run many virtual machines (VMs) or containers on a single physical server.
+Before server virtualization, there was only one MAC address per switch port.
+We can run many virtual machines (VMs) or containers on a single physical server with server virtualization.
 Virtual NICs and virtual MAC addresses are assigned to each virtual machine.
 One switch port must learn many MAC addresses.

-There could be 24 or 48 physical servers connected to a Top of Rack (ToR) switch in a data center.
-There may be many racks in a data center, so each switch must store the MAC addresses of all VMs that communicate.
+A data center could have 24 or 48 physical servers connected to a top-of-rack (ToR) switch.
+Since there may be many racks in a data center, each switch must store the MAC addresses of all VMs that communicate.
 Networks without server virtualization require much larger MAC address tables.

 In the following lab, I created a Layer 2 overlay with VXLAN over a Layer 3 core.
 A bridge domain VNI of 6001 must match both sides of the overlay tunnel.
 What Is a VNI?
 The VLAN ID field in an Ethernet frame has only 12 bits, so VLAN cannot meet isolation requirements on data center networks.
-The emergence of VNI is specifically to solve this problem.
+The emergence of VNI specifically solves this problem.

 Note: The VNI